-- (1) To ensure that all workers employed in the City of Philadelphia can address their own health needs and the health needs of their families by requiring employers to provide a minimum level of paid sick days including time for family care; - (2) To diminish public and private health care costs in the City of Philadelphia by enabling workers to seek early and routine medical care for themselves and their family members; - (3) To protect workers employed in the City of Philadelphia from losing their jobs while they use sick days to care for themselves or their families; - (4) To assist victims of domestic violence and their family members by providing them with jobprotected paid time away from work to allow them to receive treatment and to take the necessary steps to ensure their protection; - (5) To safeguard the public welfare, health, safety and prosperity of the people of and visitors to the City of Philadelphia; and - (6) To accomplish the purposes described in paragraphs (1) (5) in a manner that is feasible for employers.
+(1) To ensure that workers employed in the City of Philadelphia can address their own health needs and the health needs of their families by requiring employers to provide a minimum level of paid sick days including time for family care;

-§9-3303.
+(2) To reduce public and private health care costs in the City of Philadelphia by enabling workers to seek early and routine medical care for themselves and their family members;

+(3) To protect workers employed in the City of Philadelphia from losing their jobs while they use sick days to care for themselves or their families;

+(4) To assist victims of domestic violence and their family members by providing them with jobprotected paid time away from work to allow them to receive treatment and to take the necessary steps to ensure their protection;

+(5) To safeguard the public welfare, health, safety and prosperity of the people of and visitors to the City of Philadelphia; and

+(6) To accomplish the purposes described in subsections (1) - (5) in a manner that is feasible for employers and that does not require employers to provide any additional paid time to their employees if they already provide the same amount of paid time off that can be used for the same purposes and under the same conditions as required in this Ordinance.

+§ 9-4103.
 Definitions.

-- (1) "Agency" means Mayor's Office of Labor Standards, or such other office as the Mayor or Managing Director shall designate. - (2) "Domestic abuse" is abuse as defined in 23 Pa C.S. § 6102(a). - (3) "Employee" means any individual employed by an employer within the geographic boundaries of the City of Philadelphia; but excluding independent contractors, seasonal workers, employees hired for a term of less than six months, interns, pool employees, and State and Federal employees.
+(1) "Agency" means such office as the Mayor shall designate.

+(2) "Domestic abuse" is abuse as defined in 23 Pa C.S. § 6102(a).

+(3) "Employee" means any individual employed by an employer who performs work within the geographic boundaries of the City of Philadelphia for at least 40 hours in a year; but excluding independent contractors, seasonal workers, adjunct professors, employees hired for a term of less than six months, interns, pool employees, State and Federal employees, and employees covered by a bona fide collective bargaining agreement.